The Evolution of Typing Technology: What's Next for The Future

 Then came the Membrane keyboards a decade later in the 80s.
 A single circuit with a rubber or silicon membrane layer was used in them.
 Pressing a key would cause the membrane to touch the circuit, completing the circuit.
 Resulting in registering the keystroke.
 Even though these were cheaper, they were also less durable.

-By the end of the 20th century as computers rose to prominence in the workplace.
+By the end of the 20th century, computers rose to prominence in the workplace.
 So did the ergonomic keyboards.
 Designed to reduce the risk of strain injuries.
 The design of these keyboards offered typists a more natural hand and wrist positioning.
 This helped reduce strain on their joints.
 Want to know more about ergonomics?
 Read my Ultimate Guide to Typing Ergonomics.

 Touchscreen keyboards have become the standard with the rise of smartphones and tablets.
 These virtual keyboards appear on the screen, allowing users to type by tapping on the screen.
 Autosuggest is a feature in these keyboards that allows for fast typing.
 Now, let's take a look at what the future holds for typing technologies.